StanHardy/StanHardy/README.md

 ### Hi there, I'm Stan

-## I'm a Developer and Cyber Security Engineer/Penetration Tester!!
+## I'm a Developer and Cyber Security Engineer/Penetration Tester.

 ### Languages and Tools: